 Free parking is available on both the North and South entrances of the building.
 Overflow parking is available using Flint Central High School's parking lot, adjacent to the South end of the FIA.
 Click here for directions.

-Wheelchair accessible restrooms are available in the lobby, in the Art School adjacent to the Bishop Gallery and on the second floor adjacent to the Student Lounge.
-Family restrooms are available on the first and second floors of the Art School.
+Wheelchair accessible restrooms are available in the lobby, in the Art School and on the second floor.

-The entire Institute is wheelchair accessible through both North and South entrances, and an elevator is located near the Bishop gallery.
+The entire Institute is wheelchair accessible through both North and South entrances, and an elevator is located near the first floor restrooms.
 Wheelchairs are available to use free of charge on a first come first served basis at the Visitor Service desk at the North entrance of the building.
-Wheelchair accessible restrooms are available in the lobby, in the Art School adjacent to the Bishop Gallery and on the second floor adjacent to the Student Lounge.
+Wheelchair accessible restrooms are available in the lobby, in the Art School and on the second floor.

 Companions or caregivers of persons with disabilities are admitted free of charge to the museum.
 The FIA's Visitor Service team is prepared to give assistance to those in need.